Skip to main content

 female researcherSupported and funded by the Center and the UR Clinical & Translational Science Institute, the Mini-Grants are one-time grants up to $2,000.

-There are two opportunities to apply for funding each year.
-Up to two applicants will be selected during each application period.
-Applicants apply for six months of support and can apply to one community project each year per partnership.
+The application deadline is Wednesday, May 15 at noon.
+Up to two applicants will be selected during the application period.
+The funding period is July 1, 2024 through May 31, 2025.
+Applicants can apply to one community project each year per partnership.

 This is a competitive grant program with review by representatives from URMC and community partner organizations.
-Throughout the past 14 years these grants have provided URMC-Community Partnerships with additional funding to address concerns such as transportation, childcare, meeting space rental and refreshments, and more.
+For more than 15 years, these grants have provided URMC-Community Partnerships with additional funding to address concerns such as transportation, childcare, meeting space rental and refreshments, and more.

 For more information, please contact Laura Sugarwala, director of Community Health Partnerships, at Laura_Sugarwala@urmc.rochester.edu.